rwaldron/idiomatic.js/readme.md

 ### I do not intend to impose my style preferences on other people's code; if they have an existing common style - this should be respected.

+> ### "Arguments over style are pointless.
+There should be a style guide, and you should follow it"
+>_Rebecca_ _Murphey_

+&nbsp;

-> "Part of being a good steward to a successful project is realizing that writing code for yourself is a Bad Idea™.
-If thousands of people are using your code, then write your code for maximum clarity, not your personal preference of how to get clever within the spec." - Idan Gazit
+> ### "Part of being a good steward to a successful project is realizing that writing code for yourself is a Bad Idea™.
+If thousands of people are using your code, then write your code for maximum clarity, not your personal preference of how to get clever within the spec."
+>_Idan_ _Gazit_

 ## Translations